TheTastyGravy/Networked-Physics-System/DOCUMENTATION.md

 # Overview
-This will assume knowlege of raknet and raylib, and their use will not be explained here.
+This will assume some knowlege of networking, raknet, and raylib, and their use will not be explained here.
 This system uses an authoritative server model to syncronize the state of physics objects between clients, and implements client side prediction for player movement and physics.

 The system is split into 3 parts: Server, Client, and Shared, each having their own project compiling to a .lib file.
 Each part will be covered in detail seperatly, but the